fmaussion/fmaussion.github.io/teaching/index.md

 **Cerny, M.** (master thesis)
 : Drivers of recent lake level changes on the Tibetan Plateau

-**Schlumpberger, M.** (master thesis)
-: Wet and dry spells in the Rio Santa Basin, Peruvian Andes, and connections to the large scale circulation

 **Siller, M.** (master thesis)
 : WRF simulation of wet and dry spells in the Rio Santa Basin, Peruvian Andes